Skip to content

 js

-Use the pushNotification() method to send notifications to users.
-Only admins have permission to send notifications.
-You can target a specific user or multiple users by providing their IDs.
+Admins can use the pushNotification() method to send notifications to users.
+Only admins can use this method to send notifications to all users.
+You can also target a specific user or multiple users by providing their IDs.
 If no user IDs are specified, the notification will be sent to all users who have subscribed to notifications in your system.

 Steps: